DISCOVER DELHI IN

 Each Spring and Autumn, Seven Cities provides an opportunity for India’s newcomers to learn, discover, and share Delhi’s compelling history with each other.
-The program organises a class of roughly 40 participants which is divided into smaller teams of four, each learning about one of ten historical eras.
+The program organizes a class of roughly 40 participants which is divided into ten smaller teams of four, each learning about one of ten historical eras.
 Every Wednesday morning, over the span of 10 weeks, the next team in turn leads the full group on a tour of their topic, after which all are invited to lunch.

 A MORNING OF PILLAGING,

 Seven Cities is an engaging and informal social organisation, run by volunteers, and open to anyone of any nationality and language background.

 Since 1995, hundreds of expatriates have joined, exploring their new city and making life-long friends along the way, and we are thrilled to invite you to join us.